NaBelieve/GitHub-Tutorial/README.md

 # GitHub-Tutorial using vscode

-This is a simple file to learn how ithub works using vs code editor.
+This is a simple file to learn how github works using vs code editor. working remotely and also to work online.